-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018), and the Governance Handbook.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.
+2.1 This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners (see section 3).